-The bill, known as "The CROWN Act," aims to amend the South Carolina Code of Laws to prohibit discrimination based on traits historically associated with race, color, or national origin, particularly in relation to hair texture, type, length, color, and protected hairstyles such as braids and afros.
-It introduces new definitions in Section 1-13-30, which clarifies that these traits are included in the definitions of race, color, or national origin.
-Additionally, the bill amends various sections of the law to ensure that discrimination based on these characteristics is illegal in employment practices, housing, public accommodations, and educational settings.
+The proposed bill, known as "The CROWN Act," seeks to amend various sections of the South Carolina Code of Laws to prohibit discrimination based on traits historically associated with race, color, or national origin, particularly in relation to hair texture, type, length, and protected hairstyles such as braids and afros.
+Specifically, it introduces new definitions in Section 1-13-30, which clarifies that these traits are included in the definitions of race, color, or national origin.
+The bill also amends Section 1-13-80 to make it unlawful for employers to discriminate against individuals based on these characteristics, and it adds new sections to address discrimination in housing and public accommodations.

 Statutes affected: 04/16/2025: 1-13-30, 1-13-80, 31-21-65, 45-9-11, 59-63-40